-To address this, the Model Meeting Code requires that the Chairperson of a council meeting or a councillor-only committee meeting make a statement at the start of each meeting informing attendees that the meeting will be webcast.
+To address this, the Local Government Regulation19 and the Model Meeting Code require the Chairperson of a council meeting or a councillor-only committee meeting to make a statement at the start of each meeting informing attendees that the meeting will be webcast.

 A person's attendance at the meeting is to be taken by the Chairperson that the person has agreed to be included in any webcast or recording made.